Jobs in Sicily for Foreigners

 this fact, but it's the truth.
 Even in Milan, opportunities for foreigners are few.
 Meritocracy is not an important word

-in the Italian vocabulary; "recommendations" (preferments) are the order of the day.
-The employment situation
+in the Italian vocabulary; "recommendations" (preferments) are the order of the day, and

-worker in Sicily may encounter a certain degree of overt resentment from Sicilians.
+in Sicily should expect to encounter a certain degree of overt resentment from some Sicilians.
 Let's take an objective look at the

 kinds of employment foreigners typically seek in Sicily.
 We don't want to take a negative tone, but neither do we wish